 I remember, almost 6 years ago now, being a first time mom and hearing that I should sometimes just let my infant son cry.
 That he would become too dependent if I ran to him every time he whimpered.
 But my heart told me differently.
 My heart told my to hold him.
 My heart told me that I should hold him tight throughout those long nights … because, in the big picture, they wouldn’t be around for long.
 My heart (and my understanding of the first stages of development) told me that the most important thing was that my baby trust me … his mother to take care of him.

 ‘Sleeping Through the Night’ is a Cruel Myth Created By Smug Parents from Cafe Mom’s The Stir, is another article I found just today about pretty much the same thing.
 Babies, no matter what age, don’t sleep through the night.
 Some get up, self-soothe, and fall back asleep.
 Some are in distress and need more comforting.
+Even pediatrician Claire McCarthy, M.D. shares how she was a self-proclaimed “sleep softie” when it came to her own 6 children.

 As parents we hear what another child is doing at a similar age and, many times, immediately judge our child’s behavior and question our own.
 WE ALL NEED TO REMEMBER THAT EVERY CHILD IS DIFFERENT, EVERY PARENT IS DIFFERENT, EVERY FAMILY IS DIFFERENT.
 What works for, or what is true for, one child/parent/family in any given moment is not necessarily what will work, or is true, for another.